 The service life of the single-rod measuring cells depends on the operating conditions and the water properties (e.g. corrosiveness, grease etc.).
-In normal conditions the service life will be 12 - 15 months, which includes 50 % storage time.
 The counter electrode of the disinfection measuring cell can have a service life of up to several years, depending on the corrosiveness and the abrasiveness of the water.
 It must only be replaced when heavy signs of wear appear.